In this article:

 Miro Connector Requirements

-Before adding a Miro board to Onna, you must first ensure that an authorized connection for the Miro data source is configured.
+To add a Miro board to Onna, you must also ensure that an authorized connection for the Miro data source is configured.
 Follow the steps below to complete the setup.

 Step 1: Access Authorized Connections